Aura vs. OmniWatch 2026: Which Offers Superior Protection?

 Aura Identity Theft Protection Dashboard

-However, Aura doesn’t include data breach alerts, which OmniWatch does provide.
+However, Aura doesn’t include data breach alerts, whereas OmniWatch does.

 OmniWatch alert screen.